zhang-zengjie/pce-intent-aware-control/README.md

 - Rendering constraints may take up to 1 to 2 minutes, depending on the computational performance;
 - Plotted figures automatically saved in the `data` subfolder.

+## Special visualization functions

+If using `config/record` function, be sure to install `ffmpeg` first and make sure its installation folder shows up in the `PATH` environmental variable.

 ## License

 This project is with a BSD-3 license, refer to `LICENSE` for details.